hardentools/hardentools/README.md

 When you're ready, you can find the latest download [here](https://github.com/securitywithoutborders/hardentools/releases).

+## What Hardentools IS NOT

+- **Hardentools is NOT an Antivirus**.
+It does not protect your computer.
+It doesn't identify, block, or remove any malware.
+- It does NOT prevent software from being exploited.
+- It does NOT prevent the abuse of every available risky feature.
+- It does NOT prevent the changes it implements from being reverted.
+If malicious code runs on the system and it is able to restore them, the premise of the tool is defeated.

 ## How to use it

 Once you double-click on the icon, depending on your Windows privileges, you are asked if you want to run Hardentools with administrative privileges.
 If you select "No" only a subset of the harden features is available, but you can also use hardentools if you have only restricted privileges to harden your user account.
 If you select "Yes", depending on your Windows security settings, you should be prompted with an User Access Control dialog asking you confirmation to allow Hardentools to run.
 Click "Yes".